askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 8 directories, 8 files
 ```

 This repo is what's called an **[unstructured](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/unstructured-repo)** repo in Config Sync.
-This means that we can set up the repo however we want to, with whatever subdirectory structure suits the Cymbal org best, and Config Sync will.
+This means that we can set up the repo however we want to, with whatever subdirectory structure suits the Cymbal org best, and Config Sync will deploy all the resources in the subdirectories.
 The alternative for Config Sync is to use a **[hierarchical](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/concepts/hierarchical-repo)** repo, which has a structure you must adhere to (for instance, with cluster-scoped resources in a `cluster/` subdirectory).

 By default, resources committed to a policy repo will be synced all clusters that use it as a sync source - so here, each of the Cymbal Bank namespaces we've committed will be synced to the dev, staging and prod clusters, because each of those clusters is set up to sync from this repo.